avsarcs/TOYS/documentation/Nov 15 Data Models and API Endpoints.md

 		"id": "141242asfdf",
 		"name": "Mahmut"
 	}[],
+	"score": 8, // int
 	"body" (OPTIONAL): "free form text of the review", "approved": bool
 }
 ```

-# Review Tour Detail Model
+# Tour to Review Model
 ```
 {
-	"tour_id": "id of the reviewed tour",
-	"tour_date": "date of the reviewed tour in ISO 8601 format", "guides": {
+	"tour_id": "id of the tour to be reviewed", "tour_date": "date of the tour to be reviewed in ISO 8601 format", "guides": {
 		"id": "141242asfdf",
 		"name": "Mahmut"